esrlabs/esr-rim/README.md

 to your project's `.gitignore` and commit this change.

-Don't add the .riminfo file the to project's .gitignore.
-It is an essential part of the project git which allows rim to track project specific information.

 ## Synchronize your project git with a module git

 Whenever you decide to use rim to synchronize the content of a library module with your project Git you have to do an initial synchronization step: